testmonitor/laravel-accountable/README.md

 $ php artisan vendor:publish --provider="TestMonitor\Accountable\AccountableServiceProvider" --tag="config"
 ```

-The configuration file allows you to set the preferred authentication driver and the database
+The configuration file allows you to set the preferred authentication driver, the database
-column names.
+column names, and anonymous user.
+The latter can be used to deal with records created/updated by
+unauthenticated users.

 When left untouched, Accountable will use the default authentication driver and
 the default column names (*created_by_user_id*, *updated_by_user_id*, and *deleted_by_user_id*).